‘Absolute disgrace’ that Jack Charlton wasn’t knighted – Ray Houghton

 Former England striker Gary Lineker tweeted: “Saddened to hear that Jack Charlton has passed away.
 World Cup winner with England, manager of probably the best ever Ireland side and a wonderfully infectious personality to boot.
 RIP Jack.”

-“I am deeply saddened to hear of the passing of Jack Charlton and my thoughts are with his wife Pat, his family and friends,” he said.

-“A true giant of English football, Jack will forever be remembered for his significant contribution to our World Cup win in 1966 and for being a warm-hearted, thoughtful man.
+“A true giant of English football, Jack will forever be remembered for his significant contribution to our World Cup win in 1966 and for being a warm-hearted, thoughtful man,” he said.

-“My condolences also go to all connected with Leeds United, where Jack spent his entire playing career.
-He won every single major domestic trophy including the first division title and the FA Cup, and enjoyed European success too.

-“He was also voted Footballer of the Year in 1967 – following his brother Bobby – and his subsequent managerial career would bring even more incredible memories, particularly with the Republic of Ireland.

 “He left an indelible impression on our national game and was guaranteed an affectionate and warm welcome wherever he went.
 A huge presence on and off the pitch, Jack will never be forgotten at Wembley.”

-Manchester United manager Ole Gunnar Solskjaer paid tribute to Charlton at the start of his press conference on Saturday morning.

-“It’s very sad news and a legend of football and a gentleman,” he said.
+Manchester United manager Ole Gunnar Solskjaer paid tribute to Charlton at the start of his press conference on Saturday morning, calling him “a legend of football and a gentleman”.

-“I watched Norway play Ireland in the World Cup ’94, but he was always so passionate when he was speaking and it’s sad to hear.”

 UK Prime Minister Boris Johnson tweeted: “Jack Charlton was a football great whose achievements brought happiness to so many.
 My sympathies are with his family and friends.”